uttamraj143/DailyMilkFreshWeb/userStory.md

 4. This order should be assigned to Respective Agent/delivery boy & (delivery boy can update quantity)
 5. Per customer can download their monthly bills (in excel)
 6. Rates, payment need not implement
-7. There is existing Milk management in wordpress, check implementation

 Orders Sort according to Date and fetch only with Date animations transitions